During early childhood, children learn that life is filled with sequences, both at home and in their environment.

 - Indoor games

-Place a marker or dot next to the current activity and move it throughout the day so your child gets a sense of time moving.
+Place a marker or dot next to the current activity and move it throughout the day so your children get a sense of time moving.

 3. Photo Story

-Take a trip with your child (to a park, to visit someone, to run errands, etc.) and take a few photos with your phone (4 or 5 should do) of events or things you see.
-You could also do this during a regular day at home.
+Take a trip with children (to a park, to visit someone, to run errands, etc.) and take a few photos with your phone (4 or 5 should do) of events or things you see.

 Print the pics onto a page (sized smaller to save ink) and cut out the individual pics.

-Shuffle them and have your child place them in order of what you did today.
+Shuffle them and have your children place them in order of what you did today.

 This activity should be relatively easy to do nowadays with mobile phones that take pics, otherwise, make your own cards and draw what you did during the day (make a card with a trolley to represent the shopping trip, a picture of granny to represent the visit, etc.)

 4. Grow Beans